rameshkerurkar/pipeline_job/readme.md

 Overview : To perform the given assignment , I have used a master jenkins to perform the end to end process and through the master jankins pipeline job I am able to complete the below pipeline stages :

-Build a custom Jenkins docker image with help of Dockerfile (Install custom plugins and create user with enabling one of security strategy)
+.
+Build a custom Jenkins docker image with help of Dockerfile (Install custom plugins and create user with enabling one of security strategy).
-Run the created custom jenkins image with port 8080 and 50000 and volume path Test the running jenkins container url with one of username and password (If the URL is not accessible the build will failed) Publish the Image on dockerhub after successful passing test cases
+.
+Run the created custom jenkins image with port 8080 and 50000 and volume path.
+.
+Test the running jenkins container url with one of username and password (If the URL is not accessible the build will failed).
+.
+Publish the Image on dockerhub after successful passing test cases.